Call4Cloud | MMP-C | Autopilot | Device Preparation

 Consider It Done GIF | Gfycat

-Not yet I guess because as I was mentioning in the first part, I manually triggered that Scheduled Task.
-As mentioned before the scheduled task trigger points to WNF, so let me try to explain how this is triggered.
+Not yet, I guess, because, as I mentioned in the first part, I manually triggered that Scheduled Task.
+As mentioned before, the scheduled task trigger points to WNF, so let me try to explain how this is triggered.

 WNF is the notification system within the Windows Operating System.
-As we noticed in part 4, the task scheduler can subscribe to an event before it’s even occurring and it could launch a scheduled task against it.
+As we noticed in part 4, the task scheduler can subscribe to an event before it occurs and launch a scheduled task against it.

-So to put it in simple words… When every time a hardware change event occurs it will launch that Detect Hardware Change scheduled task.
+So, to put it in simple words… every time a hardware change event occurs, the Detect Hardware Change scheduled task will launch.

 Let me give you a simple example: If you want to be notified each time an application is launched from the desktop we could create a scheduled task and define the StateChangeTrigger: 7550BEA33E06830D AKA WNF_SHEL_DESKTOP_APPLICATION_STARTED